rust-bitcoin/rust-bitcoin/README.md

 * Script de/serialization
 * Private keys and address creation, de/serialization and validation (including full BIP32 support)
 * PSBT creation, manipulation, merging and finalization
-* Pay-to-contract support as in Appendix A of the [Blockstream sidechains whitepaper](https://www.blockstream.com/sidechains.pdf)

 For JSONRPC interaction with Bitcoin Core, it is recommended to use [rust-bitcoincore-rpc](https://github.com/rust-bitcoin/rust-bitcoincore-rpc).